ArisiaInc/a21-remote-site/arisia-remote/README.md

   potentially mutable state: it's fine for constants, but you should never do it for anything else.
 All common state belongs in the top-level Service classes.
-* **Minimize mutability:** while we're not going full-on FP-style No Mutability Period, `var`s should be very rare -- in general, they should exist only at the top level of Service objects, and even there they must be carefully controlled to avoid thread contention.
-We *may* outlaw them outside of Akka Actors, which are really the safest way to handle mutability.
+* **Avoid mutability:** while we're not going full-on FP-style No Mutability Period, we are constraining it to safe `AtomicReference`s in the top-level service objects.
+There should be no need for it elsewhere.
+Top-level service objects are allowed to have `var`s that are set *once*, during startup;
+  there should be no `var`s anywhere else outside of test code.
 * **No locks:** the equivalent of a Java lock is the Scala `synchronized` construct.
-In general, don't use it -- if you have a problem that can't be handled with an AtomicReference, that indicates a design problem that needs to be rethought.
+Don't use it -- if you have a problem that can't be handled with an `AtomicReference`, that indicates a design problem that needs to be rethought.

 Talk to Justin if you have questions about any of these, or need